 How to Trade with the Money Flow Index Indicator

-What Is the Money Flow Index Indicator?
+What Is Money Flow Index Indicator?

 The Money Flow Index indicator is an oscillator which uses historic price and volume data to evaluate the flow of money into and out of a trading instrument over a period of time.

 As such, it measures the enthusiasm of the market towards an asset and can be used to help spot overbought and oversold market conditions.
-Furthermore, the MFI indicator can divergences, which can signal a change in direction of price.
-But we will look at that in more detail later.
-Firstly, let’s look at how to calculate the Money Flow Index.
+Furthermore, the MFI indicator can also be used to identify divergences, which can signal a change in direction of price.

-The Money Flow Index Calculation
+The Money Flow Index Formula

 There are a number of steps involved in the Money Flow Index calculation.
 Fortunately, with both MetaTrader 4 (MT4) and MetaTrader 5 (MT5) you can simply add the MFI indicator to your price chart and it will automatically calculate the values for you, meaning you do not need to worry about how to calculate the Money Flow Index yourself.

-TP = (H + L + C)3
+TP = (H + L + C) ⁄ 3 |

-We are then able to go on and calculate the money flow (MF), which is defined by multiplying typical price by volume.
+We are then able to go on and calculate the Money Flow (MF), which is defined by multiplying typical price by volume.

-MF = TP x V
+MF = TP x V |

 The next step is to calculate positive and negative money flows over N periods.
 Positive money flow is defined as any period where TP is higher than the previous period.
-Conversely, negative money flow is any period where the TP is lower than the previous period.
+Conversely, negative money flow is any period where TP is lower than the previous period.

 To calculate the positive money flow over N periods, we total the positive money flows over that time span and the same is done for the negative money flows.
-The ratio of these two numbers provides the money ratio (MR).
+The ratio of these two numbers provides the Money Ratio (MR).

-MR = Positive Money FlowNegative Money Flow
+MR = Positive Money Flow ⁄ Negative Money Flow |

-MFI = 100 – 100(1 + MR)
+MFI = 100 – 100 ⁄ (1 + MR) |

 The MFI technical indicator is one of many which come as standard with both the MT4 and MT5 trading platforms.
 In both platforms, it can be found in the ‘Volumes’ folder within the ‘Indicators’ section, as shown below.

 When you select the indicator, you will be shown the MFI indicator settings dialogue box shown above.
-This allows you to select the time period you want the indicator to operate over.
+This allows you to select the time period which you want the indicator to operate over.
+The default MFI indicator settings use a ‘Period’ value of 14.

-The default MFI indicator settings use a ‘Period’ value of 14 and it is recommended to start with this value whilst getting to grips with the indicator.
-Once you are more comfortable with the Money Flow Index, you might want to experiment with different settings to see what works best for you.
+It is usually recommendable to start with the default value whilst getting to grips with the MFI and other technical indicators.
+Once you are more comfortable with the indicator, you might want to experiment with different settings to see what works best for you.

-How to Read the MFI Indicator
+How to Read MFI Indicator

 The Money Flow Index can be used to identify when the market is overbought or oversold.
 Values lower than 20 usually suggest an oversold market, whereas levels higher than 80 suggest an overbought market.